jakobzhao/geog458/labs/lab03/readme.md

 **Instructor:** Bo Zhao, 206.685.3846 or zhaobo@uw.edu; **Points Available** = 50

 In this lab, we will design a web map application.
-This application is a proportional symbol map of earthquakes near Japan.
-When creating a web map, one of the critical components is styling your elements to provide proper symbolization for your data.
+This application is a proportional symbol map of earthquakes near Japan in 2017.
+When creating a web map, one crucial work is to symbolize the map elements to provide proper message about the raw data.
 This increases legibility for users and can give your map an appealing, custom design.
-Elements that can be customized to include thematic layers (i.e., choropleth, proportional symbols, dot density, etc), base maps, interactive features (the components of the map that allow for user interaction), and legends and supplemental information (such as credits, etc.).
-The earthquake data is from USGS earthquake catalog.
-Below is the web map you will make by walking through this lab handout.
+An thematic map can includes base maps, thematic layers (i.e., choropleth, proportional symbols, dot density, etc), and interactive features (the components of the map that allow for user interaction).
+To make this map, we have gathered earthquakes taking place near Japan in September 2017.
+The data are from USGS earthquake catalog.
+Below is the web map you will make after walking through this lab handout.

 ![](img/final_map.png)